-Professor: Kim Ashby E-Mail: kim.ashby@uwo.ca Class: Synchronous/ In-class OWL: http://owl.uwo.ca TA: Holly Meaney E-Mail: hmeaney@uwo.ca to draw upon established criminological theories which were developed based on malecentered research.
+Professor: Kim Ashby E-Mail: kim.ashby@uwo.ca Class: OWL: http://owl.uwo.ca TA: Holly Meaney E-Mail: hmeaney@uwo.ca developed based on male-centered research.
 Women were either invisible in these theories, or an "add women and stir" approach was adopted.
 These early theories failed to assess the structural and gendered features of our society and how these factors impact on the roles of men and women, and how and why women do crime.
 In doing crime, women's pathways from victimization to crime, and their experiences with the criminal justice system will be closely examined.
 Key to our examination of women's crime will be the adoption of feminist criminological theories as we analyze the intersections of gender, race, ethnicity, and class inequality.
 Successful engagement with these intersections is based on understandings of how social categories, such as gender, are created and maintained.